Last updated: 29 September 2020

 – The problem affected Time Machine backups on both a USB drive and an Apple Time Capsule.

-– The solution is to identify the corrupted files in question and quarantine them before manually restoring them.
+– The solution is to identify the corrupted files in question and quarantine them (before optionally manually restoring them later).

 – On Time Capsule backups, this solution is more complicated because of how the backups are saved and how difficult it is to edit them.